dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 ## 19. The Law of Failure

-> Failure is to be expected and accepted
+> "Failure is to be expected and accepted"

 Recognize failure early and cut your losses.
 Companies that excel (compared to their peers) embrace inconvenient truths, deal with them and embrace change.